coolbreeze413/qorc-onion-apps/qorc_helloworldm4/README.rst

   - m4: :code:`build-m4` task

-- Load and run the design on the board using JLinkExe, using:
+- Load and run the code on the board using JLinkExe, using:

   (assumes the board has been booted in DEBUG mode)

   :code:`load-m4 (JLink)` task

-- Load and run the design on the board using OpenOCD, using:
+- Load and run the code on the board using OpenOCD, using:

   (assumes the board has been booted in DEBUG mode)